GabesC/Fundamental-Project/README.md

 * Continuous Intergration
 * Cloud Fundamentals
 ##Links
-This project is linked with Jira.
+This project is linked with Jira now.